16 quick tips and tricks to simplify the way you work

 Love shortcuts?
 Us too!
 Have a little scroll through the list below and discover all of the handy shortcuts.
 Before using a shortcut don’t forget to hover over a card or open a card dialogue.

 Deleting a card is not the easiest thing on Trello: you need to archive it first, only then delete it from Archived Items.
 With Planyway you can do it right in the card context menu or by hitting Shift+Delete.
 But be careful!
 There's no way to undo this.

 Are you tired of changing each card one at a time?
 Just hold down Ctrl while clicking on the cards you need.
 Then, you can move them all at once.

 #4 Adjust card duration

 We all create lots of events in the calendar and it might happen that the default duration doesn’t match well with the one you need more often.
-In this case, simply go to Settings and toggle on Default card duration, then select the time period that works best
+In this case, simply go to board settings and toggle on Default card duration, then select the time period that works best

 #5 Visualize custom fields